nix-community/disko/docs/disko-install.md

 $ sudo nix run 'github:nix-community/disko#disko-install' -- --write-efi-boot-entries --flake '/tmp/config/etc/nixos#mymachine' --disk main /dev/sda
 ```

-This command installs NixOS with Disko-install and sets the newly installed system as the default boot option,
+This command installs NixOS with **disko-install** and sets the newly installed system as the default boot option,
 without affecting the flexibility to boot from other devices if needed.